arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-lion-part2-theory.md

 In [Part I]({% post_url 2024-05-31-lion-part1-model %}) of this series, we defined Full Linear Attention with Masking and Scaling.
 Similar to all Linear Transformers designed for Causal Sequence Modeling, we aim to derive an RNN form for efficiency during inference.
-In this section, we establish and theoretically demonstrate the equivalent bi-directional RNN for the Full Linear Transformer.
+In this section, we theoretically demonstrate the equivalent bi-directional RNN for the Full Linear Transformer.

 ## Finding Bi-directional RNN Equal to Full Linear Attention

-Ideally, we aim to construct an RNN that is equivalent to the Masked and Scaled Linear Attention.
+We aim to construct an RNN that is equivalent to the Masked and Scaled Linear Attention.
 The idea of a bi-directional RNN is to process the sequence in both the forward order (from first to last) and the reverse order (from last to first), these naturally correspond to the upper and lower parts of the Attention matrix and mask.

 {% include figure.liquid loading="eager" path="assets/img/att_mask_color.svg"%}

-**Note:** We made a strong effort to maintain a consistent color coding for this section of the blog post and throughout our paper 😊.
+**Note:** We use a consistent color coding for this section of the blog post and throughout our [paper](https://www.arxiv.org/abs/2502.16249) 😊.

-- Wherever you see a <span style="background-color: rgb(255, 248, 203); padding: 3px; color:black">Yellow</span> color, it indicates the **upper part of the matrix (non-causal)**.
+- <span style="background-color: rgb(255, 248, 203); padding: 3px; color:black">Yellow</span> color indicates the **upper part of the matrix (non-causal)**.
-- Whenever you see a <span style="background-color: rgb(254, 200, 201); padding: 3px; color:black">Red</span> color, it represents the **diagonal elements**.
+- <span style="background-color: rgb(254, 200, 201); padding: 3px; color:black">Red</span> color represents the **diagonal elements**.
-- Whenever you see a <span style="background-color: rgb(208, 243, 248); padding: 3px; color:black">Blue</span> color, it corresponds to the **lower triangular (causal) part**.
+- <span style="background-color: rgb(208, 243, 248); padding: 3px; color:black">Blue</span> color corresponds to the **lower triangular (causal) part**.

 Let's seperate the Attention into upper and lower parts:

 {% include figure.liquid loading="eager" path="assets/img/att_sep.svg"%}

-This formulation represents both the Causal and Non-causal forms of Attention.
+This formulation represents both the causal and non-causal forms of Attention.
 We would like to model each triangular part using an RNN.
 Similarly, we can also separate the mask in the same way:

 {% include figure.liquid loading="eager" path="assets/img/mask_sep.svg"%}